intricate/python-client-server-manager/README.md

-# python-client-server-manager
+# Python Client-Server IPC with Manager
-A very simple utility for client-server communication using Python's multiprocessing.Manager
+A very simple utility for inter-process communication over a network using Python's multiprocessing.Manager